jeschkies/authd/README.md

 ## Options

 * `--cert` Optional location of a CA certificate file for SSL connections.
-It defaults to `.ssl/ca-bundle.crt`.
+Eg on a DC/OS strict cluster it should be `.ssl/ca-bundle.crt`.
 * `--endpoint` The authentication endpoint to use.
 It defaults to `https://master.mesos`.

 The program uses [env_logger](https://github.com/sebasmagri/env_logger).
 You can set the log level via `RUST_LOG=info`.